• Skip to main content

 Knowing When and Where to Steal

-I recently came across Austin Kleon’s New York Times best-selling book, Steal Like an Artist, and found it spiritually exfoliating (did I just combine those two words?
-Yes, I did… no denial.
-Yup, I said that.).
 Why did I find it so stimulating?
-Because we live in a world suffering from a bad case of mediocrity overload and I feel refreshed when I am exposed to those who find the status quo less than satisfying.
+Because we live in a world suffering from a bad case of mediocrity overload and I feel refreshed when exposed to those who find the status quo less than satisfying.

 So, when I see an artist, inventor or creator in any field who’s done something worth noting, I applaud them.
 I respect those who do the mental magic that ends up challenging the norm.
 I recently found such an individual.

-A Remarkable View of the World
+A Remarkable View of the World Starts with Looking

-I recently ran across some of his brilliant illustrations that challenge the 3-dimensional world we live in.
-I was so jazzed after seeing these that I sought him out to share his tremendous works with friends and subscribers and to ask him what inspires such a unique view of the world.
+I was so jazzed after seeing these that I sought him to share his tremendous works with friends and subscribers and ask him what inspires such a unique view of the world.
 Here are his answers.

 What inspired you to do these types of 3-dimensional drawings?